Ion Pas

 Ion Pas (born Ioan M. Pascu; October 6, 1895 – May 20, 1974) was a Romanian novelist, translator and left-wing politician.

-Born in Bucharest, his parents were Marin Pascu, a small-time craftsman, and his wife Maria (née Ispas).
+He was born in Bucharest in to a family of small craftsman.
 He attended primary school in the slum where he grew up, but was largely self-taught.
 He worked as a bricklayer's apprentice, typesetter, bookbinder and mechanic.
 His literary debut came in 1910, with the sketch "Barbu", published in Dumineca magazine.
 His first book was the 1912 Din lumea celor obidiți.
 From 1913, he was a contributor and editor at Constantin Costa-Foru's Revista copiilor și a tinerimii.
 He was part of the leadership at the Union of Professional Journalists and the General Association of the Press.

 A longstanding leftist, he was a member of the Romanian Social Democratic Party (PSDR).
 From March 1946 to 1948, as a communist regime was being established, he headed the National Theatre Bucharest.
 From November 1946 to April 1948, he was Arts Minister.
 During this period, the communists were increasingly anxious about the continued existence of an independent social-democratic party.
 One subject of concern was Pas, whom they suspected of having translated the apostate communist writer Panait Istrati's Confession pour vaincus.
 Après 16 mois dans l'URSS during the 1930s, under the pen name P. Ioanid.